yongvic/kya-energy-website/README.md

 To contribute to this project, please follow these guidelines:

 - Fork the repository.
-- Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `bugfix/your-bug-name`.
+- Create a new branch for your feature or bug fix:
+  `git checkout -b feature/your-feature-name` or
+  `bugfix/your-bug-name`.
 - Make your changes.
-- Commit your changes: `git commit -m "feat: Add your feature"` or `fix: Fix your bug`.
+- Commit your changes:
+  `git commit -m "feat: Add your feature"` or
+  `fix: Fix your bug`.
-- Push to the branch: `git push origin feature/your-feature-name`.
+- Push to the branch:
+  `git push origin feature/your-feature-name`.
 - Open a pull request to the `main` branch.

 ## License

 This project is licensed under the MIT License.

+Copyright (c) **2025** Georges-Noé.
+All Rights Reserved.